Updated on November 17th, 2023

 Put simply, return on invested capital (ROIC) is a financial ratio that shows a company’s ability to allocate capital.
 The common formula to calculate ROIC is to divide a company’s after-tax net operating profit, by the sum of its debt and equity capital.

-Once the ROIC is calculated, it is evaluated against a company’s weighted average cost of capital, commonly referred to as WACC.
 If a company’s WACC is not immediately available, it can be calculated by taking a weighted average of the cost of a company’s debt and equity.

 Cost of debt is calculated by averaging the yield to maturity for a company’s outstanding debt.
 This is fairly easy to find, as a publicly-traded company must report its debt obligations.